Orlando Car Accident Lawyer

 - Expenses for assistive devices such as wheelchairs, canes, crutches, and prosthetic limbs.

-Nearly every part of the body can suffer an injury in a car accident, depending on the circumstances of the accident.
-Some of the more serious injuries that individuals may suffer when an accident occurs include:- Traumatic brain injuries: occur when you experience a sudden jolt or blow to the head, which causes bleeding, bruising, and damage to the brain.
+- Traumatic brain injuries: occur when you experience a sudden jolt or blow to the head, which causes bleeding, bruising, and damage to the brain.
+A forceful impact on an accident victim’s head can affect the brain’s neurons and axons, which serve as the nervous system’s ‘internal wiring system.’
+When these neurons and axons are severed, complications to brain functioning can result.
 This type of injury can be mild, resulting in only minor symptoms and healing within a couple of weeks, or it can be severe, resulting in life-altering impacts that may include loss of memory, loss of balance and coordination, the inability to control one’s emotions, loss of hearing or vision, or the inability to communicate.

-- Internal injuries: Internal injuries are common in car accidents and can result in damage to organs, such as the liver, lungs, kidney or spleen.
+- Internal injuries: Internal injuries are common in car accidents and can result in damage to organs, such as the liver, lungs, kidney, or spleen.
 These injuries can also cause internal bleeding, which can be life-threatening if not promptly treated.

 - Broken bones: Broken bones not only limit an injured individual’s ability to move and function, but they can also cause permanent damage if the bones fail to heal properly.
 Infections are common when the break causes the bone to protrude from the skin.
+Bone fractures can also cause the accident victim to experience a tremendous amount of pain.
+Even after the fracture heals (usually following a surgical procedure), the accident victim might need to undergo weeks or even months of extensive physical therapy.
+A second surgical procedure may also be necessary for a surgeon to remove bolts, clamps, and other internal hardware that they inserted during the original surgery.

 Types of Car Accidents in Orlando

-Nearly every type of car accident imaginable takes place in Orlando and throughout Central Florida.
-Some of the most common types of car accidents include:- Rear-end: Rear-end injuries occur when the front of one vehicle collides with the rear of the vehicle in front.
+- Rear-end: Rear-end injuries occur when the front of one vehicle collides with the rear of the vehicle in front.
 Rear-end collisions are often the result of distracted driving and tailgating, which occurs when one vehicle is following another vehicle too closely.
 This is the most common type of two-car crash, accounting for nearly one-third of all traffic accidents in the United States.
-While rear-end accidents are often referred to as “fender-benders” or “whiplash crashes,” this type of accident can be anything but minor.
+While some people often refer to rear-end accidents as “fender-benders” or “whiplash crashes,” this type of accident can be anything but minor.
 Rear-end accidents cause about 1,700 deaths each year across the nation.

 - Broadside: A broadside or T-bone collision, also known as a T-bone accident or a side-impact crash, is an accident that involves the front of one vehicle colliding with the side of another vehicle.
 This type of accident generally takes place in an intersection and involves one driver failing to yield the right-of-way to another by failing to stop at a stop sign or a traffic light.
 Broadside accidents occasionally happen outside of the intersection, such as when a driver attempts to make a U-turn without properly gauging the gap in traffic or when pulling out of a private driveway or parking lot.
-T-bone accidents are a major source of injury and death, with the highest risk of injury being to the occupants sitting on the side of the vehicle that is struck.
+T-bone accidents are a major source of injury and death, with the highest risk of injury being to the occupants sitting on the side of the vehicle involved in the collision.
 This is particularly true when there is a big discrepancy in size between the two vehicles involved in the accident.

 - Single-car: Single-car collisions account for nearly 40 percent of vehicle occupant deaths, with more than half of the deaths in pickups and SUVs occurring from crashes that only involve a single vehicle.
 Unfortunately, this type of accident results in a high percentage of deaths to pedestrians and bicyclists.